erikdrobne/SwiftUICoordinator/README.md

 ### Initialize ShapesCoordinator

-We are going to create an instance of `ShapesCoordinator` (our root coordinator) and pass it's `UINavigationController` to the
+We are going to create an instance of `ShapesCoordinator` (our root coordinator) and pass its `UINavigationController` to the `UIWindow`.
-`UIWindow`.
 Our start route for the coordinator is `ShapesRoute.shape`.

 ```Swift